learn-co-curriculum/phase-4-nested-resource-routing/README.md

 If we look at our `routes.rb`, we can already see it getting messy.
-Instead of something nice like `resources :dog_houses`, now we're specifying controller actions and HTTP verbs just to do a simple filter of an dog house's reviews.
+Instead of something nice like `resources :dog_houses`, now we're specifying controller actions and HTTP verbs just to do a simple filter of a dog house's reviews.

-Beyond that, our DRY (Don't Repeat Yourself) and Separation of Concerns klaxons should be wailing because the code to find all reviews and to find individual reviews by their ID is essentially repeated in the `dog_houses_controller`.
-These aren't really the concerns of the `dog_houses_controller`, and we can tell that because we're directly rendering `Review`-related data.
+Beyond that, our DRY (Don't Repeat Yourself) and Separation of Concerns klaxons should be wailing because the code to find all reviews and to find individual reviews by their ID is essentially repeated in both the `reviews_controller` and the `dog_houses_controller`.
+These aren't really the concern of the `dog_houses_controller`, and we can tell that because we're directly rendering `Review`-related data.

 Seems like Rails would have a way to bail us out of this mess.